Sirajganj-1

-Sirajganj-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
+Sirajganj-1 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Md.
+Salim Reza of the Bangladesh Nationalist Party.

 Boundaries

-The constituency encompasses Kazipur Upazila and four union parishads of Sirajganj Sadar Upazila: Bagbati, Mechhra, Ratankandi, and Chhongachha.
+The constituency encompasses Kazipur Upazila and five union parishads of Sirajganj Sadar Upazila: Bagbati, Bahuli, Mechhra, Ratankandi, and Chhongachha.

 History

 The constituency was created in 1984 from a Pabna constituency when the former Pabna District was split into two districts: Sirajganj and Pabna.

 Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting altered the boundaries of the constituency.

 Ahead of the 2018 general election, the Election Commission expanded the boundaries of the constituency by adding one union parishad of Sirajganj Sadar Upazila: Bahuli.

 Ahead of the 2026 general election, the Election Commission decided to return the boundaries to how it was for the 2008 general election.